This post contains affiliate links.

 The ride-on train is smaller than most Power Wheels, so children as young as 12 months can ride the toy safely.
 Fisher-Price designed this vehicle for toddlers with its easy-to-push buttons and convenient footrests.
 This toy has a 6V battery, so don’t worry: it won't go very fast.

-This product also comes with a track that’s very easy to set up and makes for a great first step when your child starts with the toy.
-When your toddler gets used to the track, they can ride the train off the track as well.
+This product also has a straightforward track to set up and makes for a significant first step when your child starts with the toy.
+When your toddler gets used to the track, they can also ride the train off the track.
 Furthermore, the toy is very durable; the tires are wide, and the plastic will be difficult to damage.

-One last thing to mention about this product is that you have to unscrew the seat to take out the battery and charge it.
+One last thing to mention about this product is that you must unscrew the seat to take out the battery and charge it.

 - Comes with a train track